MichaelGomes98/MichaelGomes98/README.md

 ### Hi there, I'm Michael Gomes 👋
-I'm from Switzerland, living in Geneva and currently working as an Access Support Specialist (IAM) in a bank.
+I'm from Switzerland, living in Geneva and currently working as an Identity and Access Management Administrator (IAM) in a bank.
 I am passionate about IT and new technologies.
 Here you can find some of my projects.

 - 🌱 Continually learning ...
 - 🔭 I'm currently working on something cool